-Through the assistance of Santa Clara County Measure A funds, six (6) units will be reserved at The Veranda as permanent supportive housing units for homeless seniors, aged sixty-two (62) or older, with disabling conditions.
+Through the assistance of Santa Clara County Measure A funds, six (6) units are reserved at The Veranda as permanent supportive housing units for homeless seniors, aged sixty-two (62) or older, with disabling conditions.
 The Veranda is one of the first developments to take advantage of Measure A funding.

 In 2017, the City provided \$3,672,000 in BMR AHF to The Veranda, a low-income senior development.
-Of the nineteen (19) units at The Veranda, six (6) have been set aside as Measure A units designed to serve extremely low-income formerly homeless individuals.
+Of the nineteen (19) units at The Veranda (there is one manager's unit at the property), six (6) have been set aside as Measure A units designed to serve extremely low-income formerly homeless individuals.
 Through the City's participation in the Santa Clara County HOME Investment Partnerships Program (HOME) Consortium, The Veranda secured \$500,000 in HOME funds.
+The City also provided an additional \$1,000,000 in funds through the Housing Trust Silicon Valley for a total contribution of \$5,172,000.